Spatialization Dataset of the GDP for the Yunnan

 respectively represent the DN values of the image pixel i in n-1 year, n year, n+1 year.

-the agricultural, forestry, animal husbandry, and fishery output value data in
+forestry, animal husbandry, and fishery output value data in the primary industry

 (4)

-the output value of the first industry in the j grid of the i
+In equation (4), GDP1ij represents the output value of the first industry in the j grid of the i administrative region; Gkij

-serial numbers of agricultural, forestry, animal husbandry and fishery output
+agricultural, forestry, animal husbandry and fishery output values in the

 (5)

-represents the fitting value of the secondary and tertiary industries,
+GDP23 represents the fitting value of the secondary

 (6)

-nighttime light index, the error between the fitting results of the global
+on the nighttime light index, the error between the fitting results of the

-modeling of the secondary and tertiary industries and the statistical data is
+global modeling of the secondary and tertiary industries and the statistical

-large.
-Therefore, in order to reduce the deficiency of the global modeling the
+data is large.
+Therefore, in order to reduce the deficiency of the global

-study uses the concept of "classification regression", that is,
+modeling the study uses the concept of ??classification regression??, that is,

 (7)